In Britain and Australia Barristers must accept work on a ‘first come, first served’ basis which is what is referred to as the cab rank rule.

 What countries adopt the cab rank rule?

-The Cab Rank Rule or something similar is common in other English law jurisdictions.
+The Cab Rank Rule or something similar is common in other common law jurisdictions.

 According to the bar standards board of the UK, the following counties adopt the rule.

 The Republic of Ireland;